threexc/ociplot/README.md

 - Need to expand and compare this with other devices - a 5G-capable mobile device would be a valuable addition, but the Network Cell Info app does not clearly state support for 5G yet
+- Measurements thus far do not adequately compare to the stochastic nature of the PL and RWM models.
+In [[1]](#1, p.
+2847), it is stated that their experiments used 30 data sets to compare with the models, so more campaigns should be undertaken in the previously-visited areas to ensure level comparisons

 ## References